eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 ![](eopf_zarr.markdown_strict_files/figure-markdown_strict/gifapar-plot-1.png)

-# The Benefits of EOPF Zarr over SAFE
+# The benefits of EOPF Zarr over SAFE

 Prior to the introduction of EOPF’s Zarr, the ESA’s Copernicus data was published and distributed using the [Standard Archive Format for Europe